 When AAFP enters into a joint development of a CPG with external organizations, a Memorandum of Understanding (MOU) should be developed to guide the process.

 a.
-A clinical topic for a new or updated CPG is first vetted by the Subcommittee on Clinical Practice Guidelines (SCPG) of CHPS using the following criteria:
+A clinical topic for a new or updated CPG is first vetted by the Subcommittee on Clinical Recommendations and Policies (SCRP) of CHPS using the following criteria:

 b.
 AAFP Board approval is obtained for topic nomination and collaborators.